Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 the Classic SoC Boot flow, Vivado will automatically create a pblock to contain the dynamic region of the design.
 This is by definition the entire PL for the entire design that is not the PS + HNoC + DDR Controllers that are identified as the base processing system.
+When the DFX project has the CLASSIC_SOC_BOOT property enabled, during opt_design, Vivado will automatically infer the pblock for the reconfigurable partition.
+The auto-pblocking algorithm creates pblock for almost the full PL, after excluding these elements, keeping them in the static region:
+- The XPIO resources required for PS on its communication path to DDR
+- The NOC resources (NMU and NSU) in the dedicated path between PS and DDR
+- A column of CLB resources for GND/VCC nets tie-off from CIPS
+- A clocking tile containing BUFG_PS to accommodate BUFG_PS on clock nets from CIPS
+- Any XPIO resources used by any static I/O buffers

 17. In the Flow Navigator, under the PROGRAM AND DEBUG header, click **Generate Device Image**.
 Click Yes then OK to start the Vivado flow.

 This action pulls the entire design through synthesis (of the bram_bd module, of the timer_bd module if created, then top), implementation